ntoll/ntoll.github.io/posts/why-computers-5.md

 <a href="https://freedom.press/" target="_blank">liberating</a>
 and
 <a href="http://inbflat.net/" target="_blank">expressive</a>
-activities that enlarge our world and our place in it.
+activities that enlarge ourselves, our world and our place in it.

 In other words, let's [together](/article/on-being-together) compose the oft-missing "music" of computing.